jbemmel/srl-snmp-set/README.md

 ````
     Enable:  snmpset -v 2c -c private 172.20.20.3 ifAdminStatus.54 i 1
     Disable: snmpset -v 2c -c private 172.20.20.3 ifAdminStatus.54 i 2

+# Limitations
+The code converts an ifindex into ethernet-1/x; this is not ideal.
+It would be better if the ifindex could be used directly.